 How does car insurance change when you file for bankruptcy?
 Let's explore the potential impacts.

 Although bankruptcy is not a direct insurance rating factor, its impact on your credit score can lead to higher car insurance rates.
-A driver's credit score is a primary rating factor used by insurance companies to assign premiums.
+A driver's credit score is a primary rating factor used by insurance companies to assign quotes.
 The lower your credit score, the more you will pay for car insurance.
 It is possible to find affordable car insurance after bankruptcy — even if it did a number on your credit.
 We'll dive into the details below.

 The only connection between bankruptcy and car insurance is through credit score.
 We've listed below the cheapest car insurance companies for drivers with "very poor" credit (300-579).
 See our methodology.

 Nationwide is the cheapest car insurance company after bankruptcy.
 This doesn’t mean Nationwide will be the most affordable company for you, specifically.
 Car insurance pricing is driver-specific and changes based on your age, where you live, and the vehicle you drive.
 Use this data as a starting point in your search for car insurance after bankruptcy.
 Enter your ZIP code below to get personalized quotes.

 When pricing your policy, an insurer tries to predict how much risk you will present as a client.
 Indicators such as age, gender, location, vehicle, driving history, and credit score, go into your monthly premium.
 Like having a bad driving history, having a low credit score may lead to more expensive auto insurance rates.
 Learn more about what factors affect your rate.

 To price policies, insurance companies rely on studies showing that drivers with poor credit file more claims than do drivers with good credit.
 If you have poor credit — or have gone through recent bankruptcy proceedings — you're deemed riskier and more expensive to insure.